egrebenyuk/ds_practice/README.md

 Welcome to repository for Data Science Practice meetup (PyLadies Boston).

 Data science-enthusiasts, data science-wannabes and everyone who is interested:
-<br>Let's have some fun working together on Python-based data science projects!
-Choose your own favorite project, and get support from others who are passionate about data science.
+<br>Join and have some fun working together on Python-based data science projects!
+Choose your own favorite project and get support from others who are passionate about data science.

-<br>So, let's get started!
+<p>So, let's get started!
 Fork the project and contribute with your own project ideas, and/or send us pull requests to improve the existing projects!

 ### You don't know where to start?